Computational-Science-Group/Astro_Neo-Public/README.md

         git pull --rebase
         python setup.py install -->

+Astro Neo is under active development, to update the code after pulling the latest changes from the repository:

+        git pull --rebase
+        pip install setup.py

 ## GUI
 <!-- We also have provided a GUI for use in additions to our program, with additional helper script to facilitate post-analysis.
 To use the GUI: